What impact can a mobile app have on your business?

 Studies show that app users spend an average of 30% more than users who only visit a website.

-The integration of new technologies
+Integration of new technologies

 Artificial intelligence

-In 2025, applications will widely integrateAI to analyze behavior, anticipate needs, and offer relevant recommendations.
+By 2025, apps will be heavily integrating AI to analyze behavior, anticipate needs, and offer relevant recommendations.
 This will transform apps into true digital assistants capable of guiding users and boosting conversions.

 Augmented reality and 5G

-AR and 5G enable unprecedented experiences: 3D product visualization, virtual try-ons, immersive demonstrations.
+AR and 5G enable unprecedented experiences: 3D product visualization, virtual try-ons, and immersive demonstrations.
 These innovations increase engagement and differentiate a brand from its competitors.

 Conclusion